-Assessments will be repeated every 3 years to help review policy compliance, asses progress, and determine areas in need of improvement.
+A Triennial assessment will be done by the superintendent and administration team to ensure policy compliance, assess progress, and determine areas in need of improvement.
 As part of that review, the school district will review the nutrition and physical policies and practices, and the provisions of an environment that supports healthy eating and physical activity.
-The school district and individual schools within the school district will, revise the wellness policies and develop work plans to facilitate their implementation, with the help of the wellness committee.
+The school district and individual schools within the school district will revise the wellness policies and develop work plans to facilitate their implementation, with the help of the wellness committee.